dtoledo23/Parking-lot/README.md

  [First Functional](https://github.com/dtoledo23/development_card/blob/master/firstFunctional.py "GitHub Repository")

 #### Image Recognition
-We have implementated the use of a camera in order to be able to detect license plates and to identify the cars entering the parking lot area; however, this feature is still in progress.
+We have implemented the use of a camera in order to be able to detect license plates and to identify the cars entering the parking lot area; however, this feature is still in development.
 It will capture video constantly and will take a picture whenever a license plate enters its field of view and then it will save the image and restart the camera so it is ready to detect another plate.
 Though this implementation isn’t complete yet, a rough version of the code is found here:

 [Camara Test](https://github.com/dtoledo23/development_card/blob/master/cameraTest.py "GitHub Repository")
 ### Web service